 Choose sequential testing when you need to answer “which concept is best” among alternatives, when your target audience is limited, when budget constrains sample size, or when screening a large pool of early concepts.
 Invest in proper counterbalancing and position analysis to manage the inherent methodological limitations.

+Choose a hybrid when you have both screening and validation needs within the same study, when concept maturity varies across the pool, or when different audience segments have different accessibility constraints.
 The methodology decision should be made before stimulus development begins, because it affects how stimuli are designed, how many respondents are recruited, and how results are analyzed.
 Changing methodology mid-study compromises data quality and wastes resources.
-Invest the time upfront to match the testing design to your decision needs.